 Under the Blocks tab, you can turn on block entrance animations so non-text blocks will animate into view as the learner scrolls.

 We hate to end on a cliffhanger, but some of the most exciting updates coming to blocks are yet to be released.
 Coming soon, we’ll have Corners—a new style of blocks with rounded or square corners to fit your theme.
 Rise is also teasing a Padding option, which we’re hoping will have settings to globally customize the spacing between blocks.
 That could be a time-saver if you’re like us and often adjust the default block padding.

 Customization leads to better learning experiences

 We love designing learning experiences in Rise—it’s clean, responsive, and helps deliver a user-centric learning experience.
-Now that themes are available, there are even more ways to customize your courses to enhance learning and keep the experience on-brand.
+With Articulate Rise themes, there are countless ways to customize your courses to both enhance learning and keep the experience on-brand.